stirlo/thegossroom/_posts/2025-08-15-sophie-turner-claims-she-broke-up-a-list-couple-with-simple-gesture-at-hollywood-afterparty.md

 - breakups
 - scandals
 - relationships
 title: Sophie Turner claims she broke up A-list couple with simple gesture at Hollywood afterparty
+temperature: 0
 ---

 Sophie Turner sent fans into overdrive with a wild confession - claiming she was to blame for a celebrity couple calling off their engagement after a single run-in at a Hollywood soiree.